 Two of three victims of abuse stay in their abusive relationships.
 And four in five victims of abuse do not report their attacks.
 Often because:

-- She/he has nowhere to go
+- She/he/they have nowhere to go

-- She/he can’t afford to leave
+- She/he/they can’t afford to leave

 What Causes Domestic Violence?

-Domestic violence and abuse stems from a desire to gain and maintain power and control over an intimate partner.
+Domestic violence and abuse stem from a desire to gain and maintain power and control over an intimate partner.
 Abusive people believe they have the right to control and restrict their partner, and they may enjoy the feeling that exerting power gives them.
 They often believe that their own feelings and needs should be the priority in the relationship, so they use abusive tactics to dismantle equality and make their partner feel less valuable and deserving of respect in the relationship.

 No matter why it happens, abuse is not okay and it’s never justified.